 I fill my car with crates of fruit (I grow my own vegetables so it’s only fruit that I am in need of usually…) and drive home with a smile on my face like I’ve just won the lottery!

 When I get home I usually take a few days to just process jam.
 We eat a lot of jam during the year, and my goal is always to end up with enough jam for the rest of the year.
-Sometimes it’s this delicious low sugar peach jam, sometimes it’s my strawberry jam sometimes it’s a blueberry jam.
+Sometimes it’s this delicious low sugar peach jam, sometimes it’s my strawberry jam, sometimes it’s mulberry jam, sometimes it’s a blueberry jam.
 We like them all.

 Peach Jam Recipe…